Table of Contents

 -

-Provide tools and workflows that allow these teams to manage ingestion, transformation, and quality with minimal dependency on central engineering
+Provide tools and workflows that allow these teams to manage ingestion, transformation, and quality with minimal dependency on central engineering.

 -

-Define enterprise-wide conventions for metadata, naming, documentation, access control, and certification to keep products interoperable
+Define enterprise-wide conventions for metadata, naming, documentation, access control, and certification to keep products interoperable.

 Federated governance plays a vital role in balancing autonomy and alignment.
 Domain teams manage the evolution of their products, while central teams define policies, reusable frameworks, and lifecycle practices that promote trust and consistency at scale.
+OvalEdge supports this federated model by enabling domain teams to manage their own data products while enforcing enterprise-wide metadata standards, quality thresholds, and lineage tracking centrally.

 When ownership is clear and standards are shared, decentralization becomes an enabler, not a risk.